xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-Under the other click handlers we will add another click handler for ButtonSave.
+Under the other clicked handlers we will add another clicked handler for ButtonSave.

 ```csharp
 ButtonSave.Clicked += ButtonSave_Clicked;